Bird Fact File: Wren

 Breeding and Nesting

-Wrens begin their breeding season in early spring, typically around April, and continue until late July, often producing two or three broods per year.
-The number of broods can vary depending on weather conditions and food availability, which directly influence the adults' ability to feed their young.
-Female Wrens lay between 5-8 eggs, which hatch after approximately 14-16 days of incubation.
-The chicks are fed a diet rich in insects and invertebrates by both parents until they are ready to leave the nest about two weeks after hatching.
+Wrens start breeding in early spring, around April and go on until late July, they can have two or three broods a year.
+The number of broods can vary depending on the weather and food availability which affects the adults ability to feed the young.
+Female Wrens lay 5-8 eggs which hatch after 14-16 days of incubation.
+Chicks are fed a diet of insects and invertebrates by both parents until they leave the nest about 2 weeks after hatching.

-Wrens are highly territorial, especially during the breeding season, and males will sing vigorously to establish and defend their territory from intruders.
-Once a Wren pair has claimed a territory, they will remain within it for the duration of the breeding season, though they may roam further in search of food once the final brood has fledged.
+Wrens are very territorial especially during breeding season and males will sing loudly to establish and defend their territory from intruders.
+Once a Wren pair have claimed a territory they will stay within it for the duration of the breeding season but may roam further in search of food once the final brood has fledged.

-Female Wrens construct their nests using a variety of materials such as twigs, moss, leaves, and feathers, which they weave together to form a dome-shaped structure with a small entrance hole.
-These nests are typically built in dense vegetation, such as thick bushes, ivy, or hedgerows, providing the young with a secure and hidden place to develop.
-The careful choice of nesting site ensures that the fledglings are well-protected as they grow and prepare to venture out on their own.
+Female Wrens build their nests using twigs, moss, leaves and feathers which they weave together to form a dome shaped structure with a small entrance hole.
+These nests are usually built in dense vegetation such as thick bushes, ivy or hedgerows so the young have a safe and hidden place to develop.
+The careful choice of nesting site means the fledglings are well protected as they grow and prepare to go out on their own.

 Wrens nest